metabase/metabase/docs/operations-guide/start.md

 Note that H2 automatically appends `.mv.db` or `.h2.db` to the path you specify; do not include those in you path!
 In other words, `MB_DB_FILE` should be something like `/path/to/metabase.db`, rather than something like `/path/to/metabase.db.mv.db` (even though this is the file that actually gets created).

 #### [Postgres](http://www.postgresql.org/)

-**For production installations of Metabase we recommend that users replace the H2 database with a more robust option such as Postgres.** This offers a greater degree of performance and reliability when Metabase is running with many users.

 You can change the application database to use Postgres using a few simple environment variables.
 For example: